Fostering STEM Innovation

 In 2014, the Polsky Center for Entrepreneurship and Innovation launched the Innovation Corps (I-Corps) program to empower UChicago scientists, researchers, and students to test the commercial potential of their research and ideas.
 Supported with funding from the National Science Foundation (NSF) and run by the Polsky Center, the I-Corps program is specifically designed for participants working on projects related to the STEM (science, technology, engineering, and mathematics) fields.
 Participants are not required to have previous experience in business or entrepreneurship in order to be accepted into the I-Corps program.

-I-Corps is a highly-experiential, extracurricular seven-week-long program.
+I-Corps is a highly-experiential, extracurricular eight-week-long program.
 Each team will receive a National Science Foundation (NSF) micro grant for their participation in the program.
-Participants are expected to dedicate an average of 4-7 hours per week to the following program activities and requirements.
+Participants are expected to dedicate an average of 5-8 hours per week to the following program activities and requirements.

 - Complete Homework Assignments: To prepare for each classroom session, participants are expected to complete video and reading assignments in order to become more familiar with entrepreneurial topics discussed in class.
 All required reading materials will be provided by the Polsky Center and will be distributed before the first session.

-- Conduct 30 Interviews: In order to better understand the commercial potential of their ideas, teams will test their assumptions by conducting interviews with industry experts and potential “customers.”
-Outside of class, each team will conduct a minimum of 30 in-person or video interviews over the course of the seven-week program.
+- Conduct 15-20 Interviews: In order to better understand the commercial potential of their ideas, teams will test their assumptions by conducting interviews with industry experts and potential “customers.”
+Outside of class, each team will conduct a minimum of 15-20 in-person or video interviews over the course of the eight-week program.
 Participants are not expected to have any prior experience in conducting interviews.
 All participants will be trained and learn best practices for how to conduct stakeholder interviews as part of the I-Corps program.

 - Expand your network and gain insight from industry stakeholders on the commercialization pathway

 - Identify potential partners for future technical and business development